 How will Surgent CPA Review help me with the transition?

-In 2023, Surgent will begin rolling out an updated exam prep course.
+Surgent has rolled out an updated exam prep course.
 Your course material will dynamically change based on your testing date.
-For instance, if you are taking FAR in 2023, you will see different course content than people taking FAR in 2024.
+For instance, if you took FAR in 2023, you would see different course content than people taking FAR in 2024.
 Surgent will make it as easy as possible for you to study the correct material.

 Making exam preparations

-While all the changes surrounding CPA Evolution can be a bit confusing, we’re here to help.
-If you’re planning to sit the CPA Eexam in the near future, read our strategies for taking the test in 2023, 2024 or a combination of the two.
+While all the changes surrounding the CPA exam can be a bit confusing, we’re here to help.
 Also, visit our resource hub often to stay informed about exam updates.